 Yes.
-Your body's response to the vaccine takes time, early data shows that immunocompromised individuals may not respond as robustly to the vaccine as other people.
+Your body's response to the vaccine takes time, and early data shows that immunocompromised individuals may not respond as robustly to the vaccine as other people.
 You should therefore wear a mask and practice social distancing when outside of your household, even after receiving the vaccine.

 I've received my organ transplant.
 Will the COVID-19 vaccines work for me?

-Researchers are examining the immune response of organ transplant recipients to the vaccines, and so far, the evidence suggests it is not as strong as we would wish.
+Researchers are examining the immune response of organ transplant recipients to the vaccines, and so far, the evidence suggests it's not as strong as we would wish.
 Whereas the general population shows rates of seroconversion (producing specific antibodies in response) above 80 percent, one study of 658 vaccinated organ recipients found a seroconversion rate of 54 percent about four weeks after the second dose.
 Patients who had received certain kinds of medications, such as antimetabolites, were less likely to have an antibody response to their vaccination.

-While you will likely have incomplete protection from COVID-19, we recommend that you receive the vaccine.
+While you will likely have incomplete protection from COVID-19, we recommend that you get the vaccine.
 Being fully vaccinated may still lower your risk of getting infected as well as your risk of becoming seriously ill if you do catch the virus.
 In addition, be sure to encourage your friends and family members to get vaccinated, and continue to exercise preventive measures, such as social distancing and masking, when around unvaccinated people or anyone whose vaccination status is unknown.

 Should I get a blood test to measure my response to my COVID-19 vaccination?